-- A list of resources available at the end of this appendix. - Transportation equity statement of commitment and list of terms. - Updates to the Plan Development Guidelines that document requirements and expectations for MnDOT's Family of Plans. - An equity review process applied to the SMTP draft policy direction. - An accountability plan for implementing transportation equity after the adoption of the SMTP.
+- A list of resources available at the end of this appendix. - What transportation equity means to MnDOT and list of terms. - Updates to the Plan Development Guidelines that document requirements and expectations for MnDOT's Family of Plans. - An equity review process applied to the SMTP draft policy direction. - A list of equity impacts of MnSHIP investment scenarios. - An accountability plan for implementing transportation equity after the adoption of the SMTP.